arshed404/ARSHED-SPARK-INTERN/README.md

 28/08/23 : Using pluggings tool in figma and how to present a real time project!.
 29/08/23 : Sketching our own app.
-31/08/23 : Making a prototype and using navigation 02/09/23 : Check alignment and coorection in created prototype
+31/08/23 : Making a prototype and using navigation 02/09/23 : Check alignment and correction in created prototype